-Business Database

-Management Systems
+Business Database Management Systems

-(Formerly OIM 546; prerequisite, MIS 504) This course focuses on the overall structure of database management applications with emphasis on the relational approach.
+(Prerequisite, MIS 504) This course focuses on the overall structure of database management applications with emphasis on the relational approach.
 Topics covered include: database design, data dictionaries, query system, methods of storage and access, data definition and manipulation, data security and integrity, recovery and concurrence, distributed database management.
 Students will learn to design and implement database applications using micro and/or mainframe computers.

-Business Decision Support Systems

-(Formerly, OIM 548; prerequisite, OM 503 and MIS 504) This course introduces the student to the conceptual foundations, technological components, and organizational processes involved in building interactive computer-based systems to help decisionmakers solve relatively unstructured problems.
+Business Decision Support Systems 3 (Formerly, OIM 548; prerequisite, OM 503 and MIS 504) This course introduces the student to the conceptual foundations, technological components, and organizational processes involved in building interactive computer-based systems to help decision-makers solve relatively unstructured problems.
 Topics include: Decision Support Systems (DSS) and Expert Systems (ES) architecture, tools for building DSS and ES, development of decision support and expert systems, and applications using DSS generators and ES shells.
+MIS 571.

-Electronic Commerce
+Information Networks and Electronic Commerce

-(Formerly OIM 571; prerequisite, MIS 504) The main focus of the course is on the use of data communication networks to support effective and efficient management of information both within the organization and among organizations and individuals.
-Topics include: basic concepts of communication networks; analysis of existing enterprise data and voice communication networks; network management: electronic commerce and the worldwide web; intranets and collaborative work; and emerging trends and issues in electronic commerce infrastructure.
+(Prerequisite, MIS 504) The main focus of the course is on the use of data communication networks to support effective and efficient management of information both within the organization and among organizations and individuals.
+Topics include: basic concepts of communication networks; analysis of existing enterprise data and voice communication networks; network management; electronic commerce and the worldwide web; intranets and collaborative work; and emerging trends and issues in electronic commerce infrastructure.
 The course will include case studies and a term project related to the applications of information networks.

-Development of Business Applications 3 (Formerly OIM 573; prerequisite, MIS 504) This course focuses on end-user development of business applications using visual, event-driven development tools.
-Topics include: problem-solving logic and the application-development process; objects, properties, events, and methods; design of user interfaces, dialogs and menus; macros and modular procedures; object linking and embedding; accessing databases; object-oriented programming concepts; and emerging trends in end-user application-development.
+Development of Business Applications 3 (Prerequisite, MIS 504) This course focuses on end-user development of business applications using visual, event-driven development tools.
+Topics include: problem-solving logic and the applicationdevelopment process; objects, properties, events, and methods; design of user interfaces, dialogs and menus; macros and modular procedures; object linking and embedding; accessing databases; objectoriented programming concepts; and emerging trends in end-user applicationdevelopment.
 Prior programming experience is not required.